Are Black Dogs Less Likely to Get Adopted?

 Advanced Lighting Techniques: We use professional studio lighting to illuminate black fur effectively.

-Focus on Expressions: We aim to capture the sparkle in their eyes or a playful tilt of their head, connecting emotionally with potential adopters.
+Focus on Expressions: We aim to capture the sparkle in their eyes or a playful tilt of their head.

 Post-Processing: We enhance photos in post-production to highlight each dog's personality and unique traits.